zbignevus/Oras/README.md

 ## Installation:
 1. Clone the repository
-2. Install dependencies through node package module (npm install)
+2. Run on a simple web server
-3. Run through npm start command
+3. Enjoy